15th July 2021

-When you begin working as a freelancer, be it via a limited company or a sole trader, one fundamental change is the way you pay tax.
+When you begin working as a freelancer via a limited company or a sole trader, one fundamental change is the way you pay tax.

 If you meet specific criteria, in addition to the tax you owe, HMRC will ask for pre-payments of tax for the following tax year.
 These payments are calculated based on your previous year’s tax bill and are due in two instalments.

 HMRC would like you to think of this exercise as paying off some of your tax in advance and stopping you from getting too much in arrears when in reality, it is just the Exchequer wanting their readies sooner!

 You will be asked to make two payments on account every year unless:

 - Your Self Assessment tax liability was less than £1,000